 Rural farmhouses, Proulx seems to be saying, can be facades for all manner of human perversity, and the pastoral hills breed horrifying social pathologies and violence.
 This is not the sort of thing that makes it into Vermont Life.The Geographical Imagination of Annie Proulx: Rethinking Regionalism edited by Alex Hunt

-This ‘facade’ of a pastoral idyll is also known as an ‘apparent utopia’.
-Suburban areas of cities are often used as apparent utopias, too.
+This ‘facade’ of a pastoral idyll is also known as an ‘snail under the leaf setting’.
+Suburban areas of cities are often used as snail under the leaf settings, too.